 The average January Temperature in Valletta is 16°C, which makes it a perfect place to find some winter sun in Europe.
-Despite the ambient temperatures however, your packing list for Malta and Gozo should still include something a little warmer for those chilly evenings wandering past the mega yachts moored at the marina in Valletta.
+Despite the ambient temperatures, however, your packing list for Malta and Gozo should still include something a little warmer for those chilly evenings wandering past the mega-yachts moored at the marina in Valletta.

-For a special adventure during the winter months, jump on board a ferry from Valletta and head to the neighbouring island of Gozo where you will find some of the best walking trails and beaches in Malta.
+For a special adventure during the winter months, jump on board a ferry from Valletta and head to the neighboring island of Gozo where you will find some of the best walking trails and beaches in Malta.